 cooking.
 A lazy Saturday meant making a minimal fuss meal and this roasted tomato soup had the required resume.
 Loaded with lip-smacking flavour, the soup pretty much cooks on it own.
 My son and I enjoyed it with a crisp baguette, in our garden, under the winter sun.

-- 700g ripe, plum tomatoes quartered (keep their stocks on)
+- 700 g ripe plum tomatoes quartered (keep their stalks on)